What Makes a Ski Resort Family-Friendly

 The first thing is location.
 Just how easy is it to get to?
 This is especially true if you have young children.
 A 200 mile trip on a bus from the airport straight after a long flight could be problematic.
 Somewhere with easy transport links is not essential, but it does mean there are any fewer potential problems to deal with.
 However, some destinations, such as Aspen, do require such a long trip, in this case from Denver International Airport.
 And if your heart is set on visiting one of these resorts, Aspen itself is very family friendly once you get there, then an alternative would perhaps be a rental car, which would be less frustrating for the children and allow you more control of the journey.

 The next aspect of the resort to look at is accommodation.
 Most resorts have a range of options available, everything from condos and chalets to 5 star hotels.
 Always check how amenable facilities are for children.
 Some of the very best hotels manage to make themselves somewhat child unfriendly in their bid for seriousness and opulence.
 Look for children’s clubs or organized activities from true family friendly hotels.
+In addition to good family-friendly hotels, we think a good family ski area should have plenty of private vacation rental options.
+After all, sometimes it is just better for a family to have separate bedrooms, a kitchen, and a more homey space overall.

 For a great family friendly resort, also look at the options available for dining and entertainment, and make sure that the resort has child friendly restaurants and activities for your children in the evening.
 Getting around is also something to look at, especially if you will not have access to a vehicle for your stay.
 Many of the best resorts now operate free shuttle bus services to move people around the resort, to ski lifts and so on, and at the end of a tiring day this can be a parent’s best friend.